 Germany is stricter on younger drivers and those on probation.
 If there is any alcohol present in drivers up to the age of 21 they will receive two points and a EUR 250 fine, regardless of whether driving is impaired.
-Where blood alcohol levels are higher than 50mg per 100ml, younger drivers or those in their probationary period will receive a EUR 500 fine, four points on their licence and a one-month driving ban for a first offence.
-Subsequent offences or where driving is impaired are punished even more severely.
+Where blood alcohol levels are higher than 50mg per 100ml, younger drivers or those in their probationary period will receive a EUR 500 fine, four points on their license and a one-month driving ban for a first offense.
+Subsequent offenses or where driving is impaired are punished even more severely.

 Road signs and signals

 Click to see a list of road traffic signs and signals in Germany.